shareup/phoenix-apple/README.md

 ### Using `swift test`

-1. In your Terminal, navigate to the `phoenix-apple` directory.
+1. In your Terminal, navigate to the `phoenix-apple` directory
 2. Start the Phoenix server using `./start-server`
 3. Open the `phoenix-apple` directory in another Terminal window
 4. Run the tests using `swift test`

+## Running sample phoenix-js client

+1. In your Terminal, navigate to the `phoenix-apple` directory
+2. Start the Phoenix server using `./start-server`
+3. In a new Terminal tab, navigate to the `phoenix-apple` directory
+4. Start the `phoenix-js` cleint using `./start-phoenix-js`
+5. Open the developer console in the just-opened Web browser window and send commands to the client using standard JavaScript